 - American Stories.
 The Metropolitan Museum of Art, New York; Los Angeles County Museum of Art, Los Angeles.
 2009-2010.

 - The Dusseldorf School of Painting-Crossing Bridges between Cultures.
 Stiftung Museum Kunst Palast, Dusseldorf.
 2011-2012.

-Provenance John H. B. Latrobe, Baltimore, 1848 [from the artist]; C. Morgan Marshall [date and mode of acquisition unknown, possibly purchased from the estate of Mrs. John H.B.
-Latrobe, 1905]; Walters Art Museum, 1945, by gift.
+Provenance Acquired by John H. B. Latrobe (from the artist), Baltimore, 1848.
+Acquired by C. Morgan Marshall ; given to Walters Art Museum, 1945. possibly purchased from the estate of Mrs. John H.B.
+Latrobe, 1905

 Credit Gift of C. Morgan Marshall, 1945

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License